Government Size and Role

 In the United States, we have a federal system.
 The Constitution put the federal government is in charge of national defense and interstate relationships, while the states legislate on daily life—law and order, schools, and licensing.
 However, the federal regulation of interstate commerce has wrested much authority from each state’s power.
-The upshot is that we are one country with 50 states rather than 50 countries under a unified umbrella of common interests, although not every state and every citizen accepts that reality.
+The upshot is that we are one country with 50 states rather than 50 countries under a unified umbrella of common interests, although not every state and every citizen accept that reality.

 Within each state, municipalities control their own schools, have independent police forces, and taxing authority.

-Government’s Nature Scope
+Government’s Natural Scope

 In the diagram below (Separation of Authority)

 - Personal.
 Inviolate Freedoms when affecting oneself only.
 Living people. day-to-day concerns